lyteword/chspurgeon-tod/volume-5/psalm-118.md

 **Verses 1-4.**

-1\.The subject of songs "O give thanks unto the Lord, for he is good."
+1\.
+The subject of songs "O give thanks unto the Lord, for he is good."

-2\.The chorus—"His mercy endureth for ever."
+2\.
+The chorus—"His mercy endureth for ever."

-3\.The choir—"Let Israel now say, "etc.; "Let the house of Aaron, "etc.; "Let them that fear the Lord, "etc.
+3\.
+The choir—"Let Israel now say, "etc.; "Let the house of Aaron, "etc.; "Let them that fear the Lord, "etc.

-4\.The rehearsal—"Let them *now* say, "that they may be better prepared for universal praise hereafter.
+4\.
+The rehearsal—"Let them *now* say, "that they may be better prepared for universal praise hereafter.

 **Verse 5.**

-1\.The season for prayer—"in distress."
+1\.
+The season for prayer—"in distress."

-2\.The answer in season—"The Lord answered me."
+2\.
+The answer in season—"The Lord answered me."

-3\.The answer beyond the request—"And set me, "etc.
+3\.
+The answer beyond the request—"And set me, "etc.

 **Verse 6.**

-1\.When may a man know that God is on his side?
+1\.
+When may a man know that God is on his side?

-2\.What confidence may that man enjoy who is assured of divine aid?
+2\.
+What confidence may that man enjoy who is assured of divine aid?

 **Verse 7.**

-1\.The value of true friends.
+1\.
+The value of true friends.

-2\.The greater value of help from above.
+2\.
+The greater value of help from above.

 **Verses 8-9.** Better.
 It is wiser, surer, morally more right, more ennobling, more happy in result.